Līhuʻe, Hawaii

-Līhuʻe (/haw/) is an unincorporated community, census-designated place (CDP) and the county seat of Kauai County, Hawaii, United States.
+Līhuʻe (/haw/), sometimes written as Lihue, is an unincorporated community, census-designated place (CDP) and the county seat of Kauaʻi County, Hawaii, United States.
 Līhuʻe is the second-largest town on the Hawaiian island of Kauaʻi, following Kapaʻa.
 As of the 2010 census, the CDP had a population of 6,455, up from 5,694 at the 2000 census.

 History

 In ancient times, Līhuʻe was a small village.
 Līhuʻe means "cold chill" in the Hawaiian language.
 Līhuʻe is in the ancient district of Puna, the southeastern coast of the island, and the land division (ahupuaʻa) of Kalapaki.
 Royal Governor Kaikioʻewa officially made it his governing seat in 1837, moving it from Waimea; he named the town after land he owned on Oahu by the same name.

 With the emergence of the sugar industry in the 1800s, Līhuʻe became the central city of the island with the construction of a large sugar mill.
 Early investors were Henry A. Peirce, Charles Reed Bishop and William Little Lee.
 The plantation struggled until William Harrison Rice built the first irrigation system in 1856.

 Subsequent plantation owner Paul Isenberg helped German people emigrate to Līhuʻe starting in 1881, with the first Lutheran church in Hawaii founded in 1883.
 Services were held in German well into the 1960s.
 By the 1930s, George Norton Wilcox became one of the largest sugarcane plantation owners, buying Grove Farm from Hermann A. Widemann.
 The Wilcox family home, Kilohana, has been converted into a restaurant and gift shop.
 The surrounding plantation now grows crops and livestock.
 A narrow-gauge tourist railroad with vintage diesel locomotives from Whitworth and General Electric offers tours of the plantation; horse-drawn carriage tours are offered as well.
 The grounds are also the site of luaus, many of which are offshore excursions booked through NCL America.
-Līhuʻe also houses the Kauai Museum, which details the history of Kauai.
+Līhuʻe also houses the Kauaʻi Museum, which details the history of Kauaʻi.